California State Prison, Sacramento: History

 When they were built, the maximum-security buildings of what is now SAC were considered an "addition" to FSP.
 The first FSP inmates were transferred to the addition on October 1, 1986.
 In 1986, the prison was administered by the Folsom warden and was called New Folsom.
 In October 1992, its name was changed to CSP-Sacramento, and was administered as a separate prison with its own warden."

 Erik Menendez was sent to SAC with a sentence of "life in prison without parole" in September 1996.
 He was married there in June 1999.

 A major fight involving about 150 inmates occurred at the prison in September 1996, with 13 inmates injured and 17 shots fired by officers (one of which struck and killed an inmate).
 Local officials opposed a 2001 law and two 2005 bills that might eventually have led to a transfer of death row operations from San Quentin State Prison to SAC.

 On May 20, 2011, a large-scale riot broke out at the prison.
 Prison spokesman Sgt.
 Tony Quinn said the incident started just after 10 a.m. when two inmates began fighting with each other.
 The fight then took over the yard with approximately 150 inmates getting involved.
 At least two inmates were stabbed multiple times and were taken to an outside hospital for treatment.

 On August 12, 2015, a riot occurred at SAC in which Hugo Pinell (of the San Quentin Six) was killed.

+On March 5, 2025, an unknown-related incident injured several people at SAC.